Cathedral of St. John the Divine: Crossing opening and change in design

 Although Heins died in 1907, LaFarge continued to design the crossing, choir, and apse of St. John's.
 By then, the architectural preferences of the public were shifting away from the original design.
 Additionally, communication between LaFarge and the trustees were deteriorating, with several trustees calling for LaFarge's removal.
 The choir was covered in 1908, and the crossing was installed the next year.
 The choir was nearly complete by October 1909, but there were insufficient funds to complete its construction, delaying its opening by at least six months.
 At that time, St. John's was earning about $24,000 per year and had a $500,000 endowment, while at least $1 million was needed to complete construction.
 In March 1911, trustees finally confirmed an opening date of April 19, 1911.
 The first service in the choir and crossing, the consecration of the choir, occurred as scheduled on that day.
 The completed portions of the cathedral were widely praised, though few newspapers devoted extensive coverage to the event, except the New York Herald.

-A month after the choir's consecration, the trustees suddenly fired LaFarge, commissioning Ralph Adams Cram to take LaFarge's place as lead architect of St. John's.
-The trustees had exercised a clause in their contract with Heins & LaFarge, enabling them to hire another architect if either partner were to die.
-LaFarge was not made aware of the matter beforehand, and was only notified via a cable sent by his partner Benjamin Wistar Morris.
-The original Byzantine-Romanesque design was changed to a Gothic design, and Cram was asked to convert many existing features to Gothic style.
+A month after the consecration of the choir, the trustees abruptly fired LaFarge, commissioning Ralph Adams Cram to take his place as lead architect of St. John's.
+The trustees exercised a clause in their contract with Heins & LaFarge, enabling them to hire another architect if either partner were to die.
+LaFarge had no notice of his dismissal, and was notified of it via a cable from his partner Benjamin Wistar Morris.
+The original Byzantine-Romanesque design was switched to a Gothic design, and Cram was asked to convert many existing features to Gothic style.
 The move was criticized in the local media, who claimed that the trustees and Cram had been conspiring to eject LaFarge from the lead architect position.
-However, The New York Sun reported that Cram had only reluctantly accepted the commission because the trustees had threatened to hire a foreign architect otherwise.
+However, The New York Sun reported that Cram had only reluctantly accepted the commission because the trustees had threatened to hire an overseas architect.